Ultrasound-Guided Breast Cyst Aspiration

 - Wear a comfortable sports bra for support after the biopsy

-- A two-piece outfit may be more comfortable.
+- Wear a two-piece outfit may be more comfortable

-- You'll undress from the waist up and put on a gown.
+- Patients will undress from the waist up and put on a gown.

-- You'll lie on a table face up or turned slightly to the side.
+- Patients will lie on a table face up or turned slightly to the side

-- A specially trained breast radiologist will perform your breast cyst aspiration.
+- A specially trained breast radiologist will perform the breast cyst aspiration

-- Ultrasound images will be taken to precisely guide placement of the needle, which is thinner than a needle used to take blood samples.
+- Ultrasound images will be taken to precisely guide placement of the needle

-- The radiologist will use the fine needle to draw out fluid or small pieces of tissue.
+- One of our radiologists will precisely guide a fine needle to draw out fluid or small pieces of tissue

-- You'll be awake and should have little discomfort.
+- Patients will be awake and should have little discomfort

 - Bruising or discoloration